salilkadam/gpu-setup/k8s/README.md

 - Only allow internal service communication
 - Restrict egress to necessary services

-### **2. TLS Certificates**
+### **2. Internal Access Only**

-- Automatic TLS certificates via Let's Encrypt
+- Services are accessible only within the cluster
-- HTTPS redirect enabled
+- No external exposure by default
-- Secure headers configured
+- Internal ingress provides controlled intranet access

 ### **3. CORS Configuration**